 Take an easy walk around the neighborhood of Montford with its artsy houses, colorful porches, and historical landmarks.
 Chimney Rock and Lake Lure feature beautiful fall colors in late October and early November.
 Or take a waterfall hike in Dupont Forest!

-2. See Fall Colors and get into the Holiday Spirit at Christmas at the Biltmore
+2. Get into the Holiday Spirit at Biltmore Estate

-November is a busy month at the Biltmore.
+November is a busy month at Biltmore Estate.
 But, it might also be one of the best months to visit the Vanderbilts’ estate (aka “America’s Largest Home).”
 The reason?
 The fall colors might still be vivid, and Christmas at Biltmore starts in early November.

 The 8,000-acre property, gardens, and grounds are astonishing in the fall, with the changing leaves and the autumn flowers.
 Fall at Biltmore goes from October 1 to November 1.